 Polio: vaccine advice

-- Ethiopia has been added to the list of countries with outbreaks of polio.
+- Benin and Ghana have been added to the list of countries with outbreaks of polio.

 Original publication date: March 07, 2018